austincunningham/raincatcher-keycloak-theme/readme.md

 ## Configure your own Theme
 It is recommend that you make a copy of an existing theme and edit it.
-In order to be able to edit the theme with out restarting the keycloak server you need to edit the standalone.xml file on your keycloak server to disable caching.
+In order to be able to edit the theme without restarting the keycloak server you need to edit the standalone.xml file on your keycloak server to disable caching.

 located here